Jump to topic

 Drinking alcoholic beverages in college is common for many reasons.
 Social camaraderie is the most common reason for drinking in college.

-College puts students in social situations, and many of these students are living outside of their parent’s homes for the first time.
+College puts students in social situations, and many of these students live outside of their parent’s homes for the first time.
 They’re being invited to parties, attending social gatherings with new people, and dealing with novel stressors with schoolwork and sports responsibilities.

 All of these factors may drive them to drink.